 What are the best beginner drum sticks?

-As a beginner, it is important not to go for the heavy sticks right away.
+As a beginner on drums, it is important not to go for the heavy sticks right away.
 Your muscles aren’t developed to support the weight of the stick and you can get hurt.
 Go slowly start with some light sticks and build from there.

 The same goes for the price, there is no need to start with the most expensive drum sticks.
 Have in mind that the drum sticks are drum gear that you will buy over and over which can get expensive.